Is not speaking Kannada a major issue in Bengaluru, see what people have to say

 Whereas, Dona Mitra, a manager at a Marketing firm in Bengaluru shared her experience about a hostile situation she was in due to this bias attitude towards language, where she was just about being hit by an agitated Kannada auto driver in JP Nagar area a few years ago, later she screamed for help and was escaped.
 This horrific incident made her think even to leave the city.

-Anannya Satpathy, a finance analyst in an MNC in Bengaluru said, he has been residing here for six to seven years now and what he believes is that sometimes a harsh behaviour from the locals really makes him feel that he doesn't belong to this city, he loves Bengaluru more than the other cities, hence chose to settle with his family here.
+Anannya Satpathy, a finance analyst in an MNC in Bengaluru said, he has been residing here for six to seven years now and he believes is that sometime harsh behaviour from the locals really makes him feel that he doesn't belong to this city, he loves Bengaluru more than the other cities, hence chose to settle with his family here.
 He also added that the biased attitude of language issue is affecting the fame of the city which should be abolished to make this city more beautiful for everyone to reside here.

 Bhanushree Natekar, a businesswoman told us that if instead of treating the non-Kannadigas badly one can come forward and help them to learn a new language by sending in positive reinforcement.

 Bengaluru is a city where the 'Unity in diversity' concept works for many, whereas many believe language tussle is only the concern here.
 This is onto the educated mass that whether they understand the importance of each other and work together to deal with this communication issue or will sit with their ego and continue the language tussle.
-The amalgamation of culture needs to deal with this situation and a little understanding may work in these cases.
+The amalgamation of cultures needed to deal with this issue and a little understanding may work in these cases.

 Bengaluru to have exclusive anti terror cell

-Not, just Karnataka language issue is faced in every part of India especially in the non-Hindi spoken states.
+Not, in just Karnataka, the language issue is faced even in other parts of our country especially in the non-Hindi spoken states.
 As India is a place where so many languages are spoken let's respect each others' languages rather than making language compulsion.

 After all, it's never a bad idea to learn a new language.